Kingdom of Thessalonica

+The Kingdom of Thessalonica (Βασίλειον τῆς Θεσσαλονίκης) was a short-lived Crusader State established as a vassal of the Latin Empire following the Fourth Crusade.
+It was formed from the partition of Byzantine lands in today's territory of Northern Greece with Thessaloniki as its capital.
+The kingdom faced continual pressure from neighboring powers and it collapsed after being conquered by the Despotate of Epirus in 1224.

 History

 Background

-After the fall of Constantinople to the crusaders in 1204, Boniface of Montferrat, the leader of the crusade, was expected by both the Crusaders and the defeated Byzantines to become the new emperor.
-However, the Venetians felt that Boniface was too closely tied to the Byzantine Empire, as his brother Conrad had married into the Byzantine imperial family.
-The Venetians wanted an emperor whom they could control more easily, and with their influence, Baldwin of Flanders was elected as emperor of the new Latin Empire.
+After the Sack of Constantinople to the crusaders in 1204, Boniface of Montferrat, the leader of the crusade, hoped to become the new emperor.
+The Venetians, however, viewed him as ambitious, noted his ties to their rival Genoa, and were wary of his family's connections to the Byzantine court, his brother Conrad of Montferrat had married into the imperial dynasty.
+The Venetians, instead, voted for Baldwin of Flanders, who was elected as emperor of the new Latin Empire.

 Establishment

-Boniface reluctantly accepted this, and set out to conquer Thessalonica, the second-largest Byzantine city after Constantinople.
-At first he had to compete with Emperor Baldwin, who also wanted the city.
-He then went on to capture the city later in 1204 and set up a kingdom there, subordinate to Baldwin, although the title of "king" was never officially used.
+Boniface was assigned to a large fief in Anatolia, but he, wanting a fief in Europe, demanded Thessalonica, the second-largest Byzantine city after Constantinople.
 Late 13th and 14th century sources suggest that Boniface based his claim to Thessalonica on the statement that his younger brother Renier had been granted Thessalonica on his marriage to Maria Komnene in 1180.
+He set out to Thessalonica, however, Emperor Baldwin changed his mind and took control of the city before the arrival of Boniface.
+In response, Boniface moved against emperor's possessions, by taking Didymoteicho and besieging Adrianople.
+The two men reached for peace with Boniface getting Thessalonica and returning Didymoteicho back to the emperor.

 In 1204–05, Boniface was able to extend his rule south into Greece, advancing through Thessaly, Boeotia, Euboea, and Attica.
 The boundaries of the actual Kingdom of Thessalonica seem to have extended only up to Domokos, Pharsalus, and Velestino: southern Thessaly, with the towns of Zetounion and Ravennika, was under governors appointed by the Latin Emperor, and the principalities of southern Greece were only Boniface's feudal vassals.
-Emperor Henry of Flanders' expedition against the rebellious Lombard barons of Thessalonica in 1208–09, however, ended the feudal dependency of the southern principalities—the Duchy of Athens, the Marquisate of Bodonitsa, the Lordship of Salona, and the Triarchy of Negroponte—on Thessalonica, replacing it with direct imperial suzerainty.
+Emperor Henry of Flanders' expedition against the rebellious Lombard barons of Thessalonica in 1208–09, and ended the feudal dependency of the southern principalities—the Duchy of Athens, the Marquisate of Bodonitsa, the Lordship of Salona, and the Triarchy of Negroponte—on Thessalonica, replacing it with direct imperial suzerainty.